 About the Aboriginal and Torres Strait Islander Health Research Program:

-The Aboriginal and Torres Strait Islander Health Research Program, provide support and leadership to research involving Indigenous Australians.
+The Aboriginal and Torres Strait Islander Health Research Program, provide support and leadership to research involving First Nations Australians.
 The program supports researchers explore the capacity for their work to benefit the health of Aboriginal and Torres Strait Islander peoples.
-The program is principally responsible for coordination of a suite of workforce development, research, communication and governance strategies.
-Consultation and engagement with stakeholders and regional champions, forms a large part of the programs work.
+The program is principally responsible for coordination of a suite of research, workforce development, communication and governance strategies.
+Consultation, engagement, partnership and co-design with stakeholders and regional champions, form a large part of our work.

 Role Purpose / Responsibilities:

-This position reports to the Mental Health Program Coordinator and is supported by the Manager for Aboriginal and Torres Strait Islander Health Research.
-This position is principally responsible for planning, coordination, implementation, evaluation and reporting of activities relating to the “Australian Pharmacogenomics Diversity Project”.
+This position reports to the Manager for Aboriginal and Torres Strait Islander Health Research.
+This position is responsible for working cohesively as part of a cross institutional, multi-sectorial, and multi-disciplinary team to co-design, plan, coordinate, deliver, evaluate, and report activities relating to the “Communication for Mental Health” project.

-- Identify, engage, consult, meet and communicate with Aboriginal and Torres Strait Islander stakeholders from the community, health service, research and policy sectors of Australia;
+- Identify, engage, consult, meet and communicate with Aboriginal and Torres Strait Islander stakeholders and champions from the community, health service, research and policy sectors of Queensland;

-Aboriginal and Torres Strait Islander persons are strongly encouraged to apply.
+Aboriginal and/or Torres Strait Islander persons are strongly encouraged to apply.